Ricette di Sicilia

 📦 Storage

-- • Store in an airtight container at room temperature for up to 2 days.
+- • Store the bignè in an airtight container at room temperature and enjoy within two days to keep them fresh.

-- • Reheat in the oven at 160°C for 5 minutes before serving.
+- • Reheat in the oven at 160°C for a few minutes before serving to restore their crispness.

 🍷 Pairing